shantoislam6/AutoType.js/README.md

   This property for set speed for your blink effect.

   #### 'blinkType' property:
   There are two type of blink which I have used.
-The two blinkType property alues are 'default' & 'faltted'.
+The two blinkType property vlues are 'default' & 'faltted'.
   You can use for chaniging your blink style..